dsor-isr/medusa_base/README.md

 ```

 ### Citation
-If you use MedusaBase in a scientific publication, please cite:
+If you use Medusa Base in a scientific publication, please cite:
 ```
 TODO
 ```